 Since the start of the COVID-19 pandemic, the University Health Center has logged all known cases of COVID-19 among students, staff and faculty and published regular reports about new cases on its website.
-The University Health Center has been conducting contact tracing and outreach in collaboration with the local health department and other health departments in New Jersey.
+The University Health Center has been conducting testing, contact tracing and outreach in collaboration with the local health department and other health departments in New Jersey.

-- require testing for students before they move into residence halls
+- Require testing for students before they move into residence halls

-- require testing for students and employees in “high contact” programs
+- Require testing for students and employees in “high contact” programs

 During the COVID-19 pandemic, self-assessment tools have been found to be a valuable source of education that individuals can use to determine if medical evaluation is necessary.
 Online self-assessment tools published by medical institutions and governmental health agencies guide persons through questions and suggest when to seek medical care.
 These tools can support the implementation of a screening assessment, which is the initial step in mitigating the spread and promoting the early detection of COVID-19.